atrisha/atrisha.github.io/_pages/about.md

 My research focuses on multi-agent systems, empirical game theory, and other computational methods for AI safety; both at the level of a specific application as well as society.
 Often this falls under the umbrella of [Cooperative AI](https://arxiv.org/pdf/2012.08630.pdf?utm_medium=referral&utm_source=idealist) spanning the following themes:

-- Theories of bounded rationality and methods of modelling behaviour for human-AI interactions.
+- Theories of bounded rationality and methods for modelling behaviour for human-AI interactions.
 - Role of norms, beliefs, and information in 'AI and society' (e.g., online social systems)
 - Safety of automated systems that interact with humans (e.g. self-driving cars).